Do a third of Scots men have a criminal record?

 The reported also showed the distribution of offences among criminal convictions in Scotland over 40 years.
 Most convictions involved offences which in general tend to be less serious.

-"This data make clear that criminal records are an issue not only for people with the most experience of criminal justice (e.g. ex-prisoners)" it says.
+"This data makes clear that criminal records are an issue not only for people with the most experience of criminal justice (e.g. ex-prisoners)" it says.

 What do the figures look like in other parts of the UK?